AhmedNazeerr/React-Interface-Small-Project/README.md

 # React Interactive Projects
-## All the project are functional, some are fetching data from api and other i have attahced data files
+## All the project are functional, some are fetching data from api's and for the others i have provided the json file

 ## In order to Run